jsninja-dev/jsninja-dev/README.md

 ###

-<p align="left">Accomplished Full Stack Developer with 5+ years of expertise in web and blockchain development.
-I am passionate about delivering high-quality solutions and continuously expanding my technical knowledge to stay at the forefront of technology.</p>
+<p align="left">Experienced Full Stack Developer with 5+ years of expertise in building scalable web applications.
+Specialized in both frontend and backend development, with a strong focus on creating robust, maintainable, and high-performance solutions.
+Proficient in modern JavaScript frameworks, server-side technologies, and database management systems.
+Committed to writing clean, efficient code and following industry best practices to deliver exceptional user experiences.</p>

 ###